OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 ### Operator Input

-This data flow allows an operator of the microgrid to enter their input to influence the operation of the microgrid through the Microgrid Dashboard (MD).
+This data flow allows an operator of the microgrid to enter their input to influence the operation of the microgrid through the microgrid dashboard.
 This is done via the TMS `OperatorIntentRequest` topic.
 In this demo, we use this data flow to start and stop a power device.
 For example, we can stop a source device and observe that the power stops flowing from this device to other devices, such as load or distribution devices.